Traditional Thai Massage

 Thai massage may not be safe for someone with health conditions such as disk herniation, osteoporosis, recent surgery, or cardiovascular disease.
 If you’re considering trying Traditional Thai Massage, it’s a good idea to check with your doctor before getting treatment to discuss whether it’s appropriate for you.

-Be sure that your massage therapist understands if you have any health problems, because people with certain conditions should not have Traditional Thai Massage.
+Be sure to tell your massage therapist if you have any health problems.
+People with certain conditions should not have Traditional Thai Massage.
 If you feel discomfort at any time, let your massage therapist know.